Mike111222/space-travelers/README.md

-**[space-travelers]** is a project in which a collection of Rockets and Missions is displayed.
-Users can select/book rockets and missions from this space-travelers.
+**[space-travelers]** is a project related to space mission.
+Users can reserve a rocket, and can join a mission.
+User can also be able to see data of reserved rockets, and joined missions in My profile tab.
+It is a web application for a company that provides commercial and scientific space travel services.
+The application will allow users to book rockets and join selected space missions using SpaceX API.

 ## 🛠 Built With <a name="built-with"></a>
 JavaScript
 React
 Redux
-Redux Toolkit
-axios
+Jest
 HTML
 CSS
-ThunkAPI
+APIs

 ### Tech Stack <a name="tech-stack"></a>

 <details>
   <summary>Client</summary>
   <ul>
-    <li><a href="#">HTML, CSS, JavaScript, React, Redux, ThunkAPI, Redux Toolkit, axios</a></li>
+    <li><a href="#">HTML, CSS, JavaScript, React, Redux, Jest, APIs</a></li>
   </ul>
 </details>